grisu/gricli/src/main/resources/help/commands/print queues.md

-Command: print queues [queue properties]
+Command: print queues [queue_properties]

 Lists all queues that are available for the current environment.

-The current environment is the group you set, the application package and version you choose (if any), also walltime, number of CPUs and memory (RAM).
+The current environment is the group you set, the application package and version you choose (if any), as well as the walltime, number of CPUs and memory (RAM).

 Parameters:

-	queue properties : (optional) properties you want to have displayed, per queue.
+	queue_properties : List of properties you want to have displayed per queue.
+(Optional)

 Allowed values: